juangonzalez317770/VaR-Financial-Model/README.md

 ### 2. Parametric VaR (Normal)
 - Assumes returns follow a normal distribution
 - Uses mean (μ) and standard deviation (σ)
 - Applies the Z-score corresponding to the confidence level

+### 3. Monte Carlo VaR
+- Simulates returns using a normal distribution
+- Generates thousands of scenarios
+- Estimates VaR from simulated distribution
 ---

 ## Process
 1. Download financial data
 2. Compute logarithmic returns
 3. Calculate descriptive statistics
-4. Estimate VaR (Historical & Parametric)
+4. Estimate VaR (3 methods)
 5. Visualize results
 ---

 ## Main Result
 The model estimates the maximum expected daily loss of the asset at a given confidence level.

-Example interpretation:
+### Example Result

+For AAPL at a 95% confidence level:

+- Historical VaR: -2.74%
+- Parametric VaR: -2.86%
+- Monte Carlo VaR: -2.86%

+Interpretation:
-> At a 95% confidence level, the model indicates that the maximum expected daily loss will not exceed a specific percentage under normal market conditions.
+> With 95% confidence, the daily loss is not expected to exceed approximately 2.6%–2.7% under normal market conditions.

 ---

 ## Visualizations
+- Price time series
-- Time series of returns
+- Returns time series
-- Histogram of returns
+- Return distribution histogram
-- VaR thresholds (Historical vs Parametric)
+- VaR thresholds comparison

+---

+## Limitations
+- Assumes normal market conditions
+- Does not capture extreme tail risk
+- Parametric and Monte Carlo methods assume normality

 ---

 ## How to Run